eurostat/gridtiler/npm/README.md

 which extract the cell position.

-You could also remove this columns with: `--modFunction "delete c.ID"`
+You could then remove this column in the output tiles with: `--modFunction "delete c.ID"`